NASA astronaut accused of hacking her estranged spouse's bank account from space - 41NBC News | WMGT-DT

 A NASA astronaut is accused of hacking her estranged spouse’s bank account from space.

-Astronaut Anne McClain allegedly accessed the bank account of Summer Worden, while aboard the International Space Station this year, according to NBC affiliate KPRC in Houston.
+Anne McClain, whom the space agency says is “one of NASA’s top astronauts,” allegedly accessed the bank account of her estranged spouse, Summer Worden, while aboard the International Space Station earlier this year, according to NBC affiliate KPRC in Houston.

-The two women are in a custody battle over a 6-year-old son who was conceived through in vitro fertilization and who was carried by a surrogate, Worden told KPRC.
+The two women are in the process of a divorce and battling over custody of a 6-year-old son, Worden told KPRC.
+She said she conceived the boy through in vitro fertilization and carried by a surrogate.

 In 2018, McClain asked a judge to grant her shared parenting rights of the child, saying in court documents that she had been “there for his first steps and first words” and that they had “a very healthy and deep parental relationship.”

+McClain talked to the “Today” show in May 2018 about parenting as an astronaut and her upcoming trip later in the year to the International Space Station.

-The court battle has included allegations that Worden assaulted McClain.
-The allegations were eventually dropped, and Worden says the two have never had a physical altercation, KPRC reported.
+The court battle between the women has included an allegation that Worden assaulted McClain, an accusation that was eventually dropped.
+Worden says the two have never had a physical altercation, KPRC reported.

-Then, earlier this year McClain allegedly accessed Worden’s bank account while the astronaut was in space.
+Then, earlier this year McClain allegedly accessed Worden’s bank account while the astronaut was at the space station.

-Worden said her bank “did give evidence to my attorneys that she did access my bank accounts,” according to KPRC.

-Worden’s attorney formally complained to the NASA inspector general about the alleged breach, KPRC said.
+Worden’s attorneys wrote to the NASA Office of Inspector General in July this year about the alleged breach.

+NASA astronaut Anne McClain on the International Space Station on April 16, 2019.NASA

+Her attorney could not immediately be reached for comment.
+A copy of the letter obtained by KPRC gives computer details to show that McClain accessed Worden’s bank account a few times from a NASA computer in January and February.

 An attorney representing McClain, Rusty Hardin, could not immediately be reached for comment.